nishipaul/Azure_Guardrails/README.md

 2. Pip install all the dependencies in the requirements.txt file.
 3. Open the file of azure_guardrail_enduser.ipynb which is calling the functions from azure_guardrails.py and run the cells to view the output
 4. For step by step example, follow the file - azure_guardrail_usage_example.ipynb
+5. Main files are - azure_guardrails.py and guardrails_pii.py (this is only for PII and is done without Azure.
+Detailed step for it is mentioned below.)